What are the most important things to know about darunavir?

 Where can I find more information about darunavir?

 - This Patient Version drug summary is based on the following FDA label(s): darunavir Oral suspension, tablet (film coated); Prezcobix Tablet, film coated; and cobicistat Tablet (film coated).
-The Patient Counseling Information section of each label includes information for people taking darunavir.
+The Patient Package Insert and Instructions For Use include information for people taking darunavir.

 - A list of FDA-approved HIV medicines, from HIVinfo.